 The show was inspired by The Diagnosis Column in the New York Times Magazine which spotlights unusual medical cases.
 Executive Producer Paul Attanasio came up with the concept and pitched it to the networks as a medical procedural.
 Creator David Shore revised the idea into a character drama where the medical cases became the instrument instead of the focus of the storytelling.

 Dr. House's most famous line "Everybody Lies" was in fact used by another doctor about a year and a half before the pilot episode, in another medical show, the sitcom Scrubs (2001).
-Dr. Bob Kelso says "Everybody lies, Dr. Turk" in the season 2 episode Scrubs: My New Old Friend (2003), after Dr. Turk fails to prevent an old lady to drive home because she said she was fine enough to drive and that she had to pick up her grand kids.
+Dr. Bob Kelso says "Everybody lies, Dr. Turk" in the season 2 episode Scrubs: My New Old Friend (2003), after Dr. Turk fails to prevent an old lady from driving home because she said she was fine enough to drive and that she had to pick up her grandkids.